Background

 Adoption and Implementation

-The State of Louisiana would like to formally recognize and thank all of the individuals and agencies involved in the development of this guide, and in particular, the All Hazards Incident Management Team Association for their work in sharing this document in and effort to establish a standardized “best practice” for Incident Management Teams throughout the United States.
+The State of Louisiana would like to formally recognize and thank all of the individuals and agencies involved in the development of this guide, and in particular, the All-Hazards Incident Management Team Association for their work in sharing this document in an effort to establish a standardized “best practice” for Incident Management Teams throughout the United States.
 This guide will further the State of Louisiana’s efforts to fully adopt the National Incident Management System and enhance the ability of State and local jurisdictions to prevent, protect, mitigate, respond to and recover from all-hazards events.
 We hereby adopt the IIMTQS Guide and Position Task Books, with subsequent updates and revisions, for implementation in the State of Louisiana.

 Louisiana Incident Management Qualification System (LIMQS) Application

-The (LIMQS) will use a performance-based RPL process to assess an individual’s prior experiences and training to determine competency in a position.
+The (LIMQS) will use a performance based RPL process to assess an individual’s prior experiences and training to determine competency in a position.
 This is based on the premise that the candidate has already performed the job or performed in a position very similar to the one desired.
 The RPL process requires an individual to provide documentation of their experiences, training, and knowledge, and, if necessary, is confirmed with an interview panel consisting of subject matter experts or credentialed individuals.

 Following the instructions on the application, personnel who wish to have their previously obtained or existing Incident Command System qualifications recognized will need to complete and submit the Louisiana Incident Management Qualification System Application for Recognition of Prior Learning or “RPL Application.”